wlswotmd/gef/FAQ.md

 Consider building gdb from source with `./configure --enable-targets=all --with-python=/usr/bin/python3 && make && make install`.

 ## Will each GEF command be more accurate if I have vmlinux with debug symbols?
-No. Whether vmlinux includes debug information has no effect on GEF behavior.
+No, whether vmlinux includes debug information has no effect on GEF behavior.
 GEF always uses its own resolved address with `kallsyms-remote`.
 It also performs its own heuristic structure member detection in each command.

 ## Does GEF support i386 16-bit mode (real mode)?
-No. GEF does not support real mode.
+No, GEF does not support real mode.
 Please consider using other scripts, such as [here](https://astralvx.com/debugging-16-bit-in-qemu-with-gdb-on-windows/).

+## Is it possible to debug userland with GEF when using qemu-system?
+Partially yes.
+I think it can be used when you want to track before and after a system call.
+However, if KPTI is enabled, many kernel-related commands cannot be used.
+The reason is that most memory access to kernel space is unavailable if KPTI is enabled.

 # About commands